IMPEACH

 Demand accountability.

 Trump is not a monarch.
 He is beholden to the Constitution, as is Congress.
-And as the Founders understood, if we are to preserve our democracy for the people, then Congress has a duty to investigate and, if necessary, remove a corrupt executive.
-Congress must fulfill its duty now.
+And as the Founders understood, if we are to preserve our democracy for the people, then Congress has a duty to investigate, impeach and remove a corrupt executive.
+Congress must fulfill its duty now!

-Free Speech For People is calling on Congress to immediately impeach Donald Trump for offenses that he has carried out against the people, institutions, and branches of our government.
+Free Speech For People is calling on Congress to immediately impeach and remove Donald Trump for offenses that he has carried out against the people, institutions, and branches of our government.

 Join the campaign.